Exploring the formation mechanisms of tidal structures in globular clusters of extragalactic origin: Result

-\item[$\bullet$] \textbf{Impact of binning and smoothing scales}\\ Methods such as matched filtering \citep{2002AJ....124..349R} require careful choices of the spatial binning scale and the size of the smoothing kernel applied to density maps.
+Methods such as matched filtering \citep{2002AJ....124..349R} require careful choices of the spatial binning scale and the size of the smoothing kernel applied to density maps.
 Excessively large bins or overly broad kernels can make thin tidal tails difficult to discern, whereas overly small bins and kernels may introduce excessive noise and generate spurious structures.
 Therefore, by testing a range of spatial binning and smoothing scales and cross-checking our results against independent studies (see Appendix \ref{sec:appendix_clusters}), we minimize the risk of misclassification arising from parameter choices and ensure the reliability of our morphological classification.